apereo/cas/development/installation/User-Interface-Customization.md

 ###Configuration
 All message bundles are marked under `messages_xx.properties` files at `WEB-INF/classes`.
 The default language bundle is for the English language and is thus called `messages.properties`.
-If there any custom messages that need to be presented into views, they may also be formatted under `custom_messages_xx.properties` files.
+If there are any custom messages that need to be presented into views, they may also be formatted under `custom_messages.properties` files.

 Messages are parsed and loaded via the following configuration: